JosephLeger/Paper_NFIL3_dev_ILC/README.md

 Joseph Léger, Eva Artano, Delphine Coulais, Naomie Belletoise, Raoudha Fadhloun, Devin Kenney, Avinash Bhandoola, Christelle Harly

 ## Description
+This repostory contains codes and resources used in the paper [**The transcription factor NFIL3 drives ILC specification from lymphoid progenitors**]()

+to perform scRNA-seq, Bulk RNA-seq, DNase-seq and CUT&RUN post-processing analyzes from

 This repository contains codes and resources used to perform DNase-seq, Bulk RNA-seq, scRNA-seq and CUT&RUN post-processing analysis.
 Information about pre-processing steps are precised in [PRE-PROCESSING.md](https://github.com/JosephLeger/NFIL3_dev_ILC/blob/main/pre-processing/README.md).